jdrichardsappacad/react-2021/week-15/quizzes/03-reducers.md

     <answer>Dispatch</answer>
     <answer correct>Action</answer>
     <explanation>
-      The reducer function receives the current state and an action, updates the state appropriately based on the action.type.
+      The reducer function receives the current state and an action, then updates the state appropriately based on the `action.type`.
     </explanation>
   </question>
 </quiz>